A new freestyle ski from Salomon will be released in the 2025 season.

-It's called "DEPART 1.0."
-Looking back, Salomon hasn't released a new freestyle ski in the last 10 years, or even longer.
+It's called "DEPART 1.0".
+Looking back, Salomon hasn't released a new ski in the freestyle category for the past 10 years, or even longer.

 The story behind the development of "Teneighty" and the birth of a completely new ski